 After thoroughly examining the foot and studying X-rays, MRIs or bone scans to correctly diagnose the injury, we can determine the best treatment method for your broken bone.
 Because it needs rest to heal, we will usually apply an anti-inflammatory dressing and immobilize the affected foot with a soft cast or air boot for a couple of weeks.
 If the crack is severe, we will also have you use crutches to reduce as much weight-bearing as possible for a few weeks.

 During healing, we may prescribe laser therapy and ultrasound treatments to relieve pain and promote cell activity for a quicker recovery.
 It is very important to allow the break to heal fully, in order to prevent chronic problems in the bone.
 For that reason, we may also investigate whether you have gait problems or other issues that might cause the injury to reoccur.
 We may be able to prevent future injury by designing custom orthotics that protect your feet from stress.

 Preventing Stress Fractures

 You can reduce your chances of getting this painful injury by starting new activities gradually, cross-training with low-impact activities, wearing supportive shoes and replacing them when they start to show wear, and taking a break if pain symptoms appear.
 Your diet should include foods rich in the nutrients needed for bone growth, and you should get enough restbecause that is when your body repairs tissue damage.

-For more tips for healthy feet, or to get help for a painful foot issue, contact Ottawa Foot Practice in Ontario.
+For more tips for healthy feet, or to get help for a painful foot issue, contact Ottawa Foot Clinic in Ontario.
 You can reach us by phone at (613) 595-9700 or by requesting an appointment online through our contact page.
 Foot pain is not normal, so let us help you find the cause and eliminate it.